 Liaising with clients

-There are multiple stakeholders involved when purchasing a property, including (but not limited to); the buyer, the seller, both parties’ solicitors and estate agents and local government bodies.
+There are multiple stakeholders involved when purchasing a property, including (but not limited to); the buyer, the seller, both parties’ solicitors, estate agents and local government bodies.
 A good Legal Secretary communicates with everyone and manages their expectations in relation to timescales, progress and outcomes.
 They often spend a good proportion of their time taking phone calls, answering queries and requesting and receiving information from these parties.

 This aspect of a Legal Secretary’s role is crucial as it frees up the Conveyancer to focus on the job in hand.
 By keeping everybody up to date with the progress of the purchase process the Conveyancer can identify potential obstacles and resolve issues early on.